MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/azure-cli-reference-for-devops.md

 # Azure CLI for Azure DevOps

 The Azure Command Line Interface ([Azure CLI](./what-is-azure-cli.md)) is a set of commands used to create and manage Azure resources.
-It's available across many Azure services, including Azure DevOps Services, and gives you the ability to manage Azure DevOps Services from a command line.
+It's available across many Azure services, including Azure DevOps, and gives you the ability to manage Azure DevOps from a command line.

 ## References for Azure DevOps

-The [Azure DevOps](/azure/devops) CLI experiencce is associated with the following Azure CLI reference groups.
+The [Azure DevOps](/azure/devops) CLI experience is associated with the following Azure CLI reference groups.
 Except for Azure Functions, access to each of these reference groups requires the [azure-devops](https://github.com/Azure/azure-devops-cli-extension) extension:

 - [Azure Artifacts](#azure-artifacts-references)
 - [Azure Boards](#azure-boards-references)